dS/CFT Correspondence from a Defect Operator: Integral Identity of Connected Correlators

 \section{Integral Identity of Connected Correlators}

+In this section, we demonstrate that the global defect operator can be incorporated into the integral-identity formalism of defect CFTs.
 We introduce the CFT bulk operators and global and local defect operators simultaneously for the most general situations.
 Since the introduction of a global defect operator in CFT$_d$ should depend on what bulk theory we consider, we generically use $G_D$ as the global defect for twisting an inner product.
 For the free dS bulk scalar case, the theory respects the $PT$ symmetry, and we introduce the global defect operator, $PT$.
 However, even for the free theory with charges, we expect the inner product to change upon introducing the charge-conjugation operator.
 Hence, we consider the most generic approach here.
 We introduce the flat defect, the generating function, and the integral identity in the presence of the local defect \cite{Belton:2025ief}.
 We then discuss how to introduce global defect operators to have the dS$_{d+1}$ dual from the CFT$_d$ and demonstrate how the conformal symmetry is still applicable to determine the connected correlators for the conformal defect group case.